os12/calc/README.md

 The application currently builds on Windows.
 Get Visual Studio 2017 “Community” edition from [here](https://www.visualstudio.com/), open `calc.sln` and build it.

-Nana support both Visual Studio solutions as well as CMake, yet I need to see whether that later works on Windows.
+Nana supports both Visual Studio solutions as well as CMake, yet I need to see whether that later works on Windows.
 If so, creating ```CMakeLists.txt``` for the calculator code should be trivial.